Important tax dates for 2026

 April 30*

-Deadline to file personal income tax returns for 2023 where you or your spouse/common-law partner does not have self-employed business income and to pay any income tax due for 2023.
+Deadline to file personal income tax returns for 2025 where you or your spouse or common-law partner (CLP) does not have self-employed business income and to pay any balance of income tax due for 2025.

-Deadline to pay any income tax due for 2023 where you or your spouse/common-law partner has self-employed business income.
+Deadline to pay any balance of income tax due for 2025 where you or your spouse or CLP partner has self-employed business income.

 June 15*